-To determine if a student is a second language learner and therefore eligible to enrol in the Second Language ATAR course, parents and students will be required to fill out and submit an Application Form for Second Language Eligibility.
+To determine if a student is a second language learner and therefore eligible to enrol in the Second Language ATAR course, parents and students will be required to fill out an on-line Application Form for Second Language Eligibility.

-The College will facilitate the collection of the forms for signing by the Headmaster prior to the August deadline.
+The College will receive notification of the application and arrange signing by the teacher prior to the August deadline.

-For further enquiries please contact Jonathan Rugg, Curriculum Leader (Modern Languages), or Brad Watson, Careers Adviser, Scotch College.
+For further enquiries please contact Jonathan Rugg, Curriculum Leader (Modern Languages).

 Students not deemed eligible by SCSA to enrol in the Second Language ATAR courses should consider enrolling in Background Speaker courses as a non-school candidate, or consider the IB Diploma Language Acquisition Higher Level (HL) course or the French Language A: Language & Literature course (for native speakers).